mtungle/jekyll-now/_posts/2018-9-24-Jump-Reversal-Market-Marker-Analysis-for-Bitcoin-CFD.md

+---
+layout: post
+description: The trading idea presented in this document could make a profit of 74% capital gain over the period from Jan 2017 to Feb 2018 for trading XBT CFD contract in BitMEX exchange.
+tags: Machine-Learning Matlab Python Trading Strategy
+---

 ## Summary
 The trading idea presented in this document could make a profit of 74% capital gain over the period from Jan 2017 to Feb 2018 for trading XBT CFD contract in BitMEX exchange.
 I have written a program to automate my trading strategy.
 The program went live on 05 Jun 2018.
 I also wrote another program to backtest my strategy.